 So what are you waiting for?
-Here’s everything you need to know to plan your own Killarney winter adventure this winter.
+Here’s everything you need to know to plan your own Killarney adventure this winter.

 There’s lots to do!